data-djinn/second_cerebrum/Designing Data Intensive Applications.md

 - in online systems, we usually give more importance to *response time*

 ### Maintainability
-==over time, many different people will work on the system - engineering and operations, both maintaining current behavior and adapting the system to nuw use cases.
+==over time, many different people will work on the system - engineering and operations, both maintaining current behavior and adapting the system to new use cases.
 They should all be able to work on it productively==

+We can design software in such a way that it will hopefully minimize pain during maintenance, and thus avoid creating legacy software ourselves:
+- **Operability**
+	- make it easy for operations teams to keep the system running smoothly
+- **simplicity**
+	- make it easy for new engineers to understand the system, by removing as much complexity from the system
+- **Evolvability**
+	- make it easy for engineers to make chang